Dr. Zed Blanco

 - Shout-Out: Jaynis and Jaynistown are one to Jayne Cobb of Firefly.

 - Cool Gun: His Boom Stick, which is beyond Groovy.
+It's basically a Torgue shotgun that fires a rapid volley of rockets instead of pellets.

 - Evil Gloating: By far the most talkative bandit leader in the game, he taunts you several times over the radio before you finally confront him face-to-face.
+He also continues you taunt you over the radio during his boss fight, something other bosses don't do.

 - His Name Really Is "Barkeep": According to cut dialog from his brother Captain Flynt in Borderlands 2, Baron is literally his first name.
 Their parents were douchebags.
 Averted in Borderlands 3 with the third Flynt brother, Zane.